ch4mpy/spring-addons/samples/tutorials/README.md

 ### 1.5.
 Scope, Roles, Permissions, Groups, etc.
 It is important to note that `scope` is not what the user is allowed to do in the system (like roles, permissions, etc.), but what **he allowed a client to do on his behalf**.
 You might think of it as a mask applied on resource-owner resources before a client accesses it.

-As so, it makes it a bad candidate for authorities source in spring-security and we'll have to provide our own authorities converter to make role based security decisions with authorities mapped from the private claims our authorization server uses for roles, permissions, groups, etc..
+As so, in most cases, it won't be a good source (or not the only source) for authorities spring-security and we'll have to provide our own authorities converter to make role based security decisions with authorities mapped from the private claims our authorization server uses for roles, permissions, groups, etc..

 ## 2. <a name="prerequisites"/>Prerequisites
 To run these tutorials you will need a minimum of one OIDC Provider (authorization server), but to appreciate its full potential, having the 3 referenced in the next sub-section would be nice.